(Also: Resume | Github | vCard | LinkedIn)

 A simulator from scratch in Common Lisp for some of IBM’s AJS job scheduler that I actually used for validating schedules on production machines.
 (Github, 2013)

-A little eBay auction simulator, auctions.py that was a first stab at using simpy.
+A little eBay auction simulator, auctions.py using simpy.

 Playing with The Möbius Function in bash — A